sdeleuze/spring-petclinic-data-jdbc/README.md

 When benchmarking the JVM version, to get proper results, it is important to:
  - Unpack the executable JAR [as documented here](https://docs.spring.io/spring-boot/docs/current/reference/html/container-images.html#container-images.efficient-images.unpacking)
  - To not use the GraalVM LabsJDK which has a track of record of providing different results, latest [Liberica JDK](https://bell-sw.com/libericajdk/) 17 is recommended

-Easier way to achieve this is to leverage Buildpacks by creating a JVM-based container image with `./mvnw spring-boot:build-image`.

-### Native

-Easier way to benchmark properly the native version is to leverage Buildpacks by creating a native-based container image with `./mvnw -Pnative spring-boot:build-image`.